 The penis is a very important organ in the process of sexual reproduction, and it is also responsible for expelling urine from the male body.
 It is a spongy tissue that grows in size upon sexual arousal due to an increase in blood flow.
 It is called erectile tissue, as it can change from flaccid to erect.

 Key Term: Penis

 The penis is an erectile organ that contains the urethra, which is a duct for the expulsion of sperm during ejaculation and urine during urination.

 The penis contains a duct called the urethra.
-The urethra is a tube that originates at the base of the bladder, and in males, travels through the penis forming an opening at the tip of the penis.
+The urethra is a tube that originates at the base of the bladder and in biological males, travels through the penis forming an opening at the tip of the penis.
 This opening provides a route for both sperm from the testes and urine from the bladder to exit the male body.
-Females also have a urethra forming a separate opening in front of the vagina, though in females, it only carries urine out of the body and not sperm.
+Biological females also have a urethra forming a separate opening in front of the vagina, though in biological females, it only carries urine out of the body and not sperm.

 Key Term: Urethra

 The urethra is a duct through which urine is expelled out of the female body and through which urine and semen are expelled out of the male body.

 For successful fertilization to occur, sperm must be transported from the testes to the penis, from which they can be ejaculated.
 Ejaculation often occurs during a process called copulation, in which a male’s penis is inserted into a female’s vagina.
 Copulation is sometimes referred to as sexual intercourse, or simply sex.
 Semen, which is a fluid containing between 40 million and 1.2 billion sperm cells in a healthy male, is ejaculated out of the male’s body through the penis via the urethra.